The area’s cycling history…

 It is an idea so obvious, we don’t know why someone hadn’t done this before…

 Pennsylvania is an area rich in German heritage.
-The landscape and terrain is similar to many areas of Germany, and our culture has been heavily influenced by it, as evidenced by the names of many communities throughout the state.
-We enjoy our outdoors (Pennsylvania means Penn’s Woods), we enjoy our food, and who doesn’t like a party?
+The landscape and terrain is similar to many areas of Germany, and the local culture has been heavily influenced by it, as evidenced by the names of many communities throughout the state.
+Pennsylvanians enjoy their outdoors (Pennsylvania means Penn’s Woods), enjoy their food and drink, and who doesn’t like a party?

 In this spirit we have created a celebration of the end of the traditional road cycling season with an Oktoberfest theme.

 The ride starts and finishes at Appalachian Brewing Company in Collegeville, PA.
-For 2016 two courses are being offered, taking the riders through the rural areas of Montgomery County.
+Two courses are being offered, taking the riders through the rural areas of Montgomery County.
 In future editions we may add other distance options.

 Following the ride, participants can celebrate their accomplishment back at Appalachian Brewing Company , where traditional German Style food and beverages will be provided.
-For 2017, much like the original Oktoberfest (replace the horses with bicycles), the event will focus on the ride and post-ride festivities, but as the event evolves into an annual tradition, additional attractions will be added.
+Much like the original Oktoberfest (replace the horses with bicycles), the event will focus on the ride and post-ride festivities, but as the event evolves into an annual tradition, additional attractions will be added.

 Somewhat contradictory to its name, Oktoberfest is the world’s largest fair, held annually in Munich, Germany starts in mid-September and ends on the first Sunday in October.
 More than 6 million people from around the world visit the festival, which lasts longer than 2 weeks.